DigitalExpart/PAKtIQ/BACKEND_STATUS.md

 Your app is **90% functional** with:
 - ✅ Full authentication system
-- ✅ Complete Pakt creation & management
+- ✅ Complete Resolve creation & management
 - ✅ Milestone tracking with auto-progress
 - ✅ Reminder system with push notifications
 - ✅ Real-time analytics & insights